Logi (mythology)

 Logi (Old Norse: [ˈloɣe], 'fire, flame') or Hálogi ([ˈhɑːˌloɣe], 'High Flame') is a jötunn and the personification of fire in Norse mythology.
 He is a son of the jötunn Fornjótr and the brother of Ægir or Hlér ('sea') and Kári ('wind').
 Logi married fire giantess Glöð and she gave birth to their two beautiful daughters—Eisa and Eimyrja.

 Name

 The Old Norse name Logi is generally translated as 'fire', 'flame', or blaze'.
 It was also used in poetry as a synonym of 'sword, blade'.

 Since Logi is pitted against the god Loki in a story in the Gylfaginning section of the Prose Edda, it has been suggested that Loki was also associated with fire, but it is more likely to be wordplay.
-Loki has no connection to the German word Lohe ('blaze'), despite Richard Wagner's use of the name Loge for the demigod in his Ring des Nibelungen.
+Loki has no provable connection to the German word Lohe ('blaze'), despite Richard Wagner's use of the name Loge for the demigod in his Ring des Nibelungen.

 Attestations

 Gylfaginning

 In Gylfaginning ('The Beguiling of Gylfi'), Logi appears in the tale of Thor and Loki's journey to the castle of the giant Útgarða-Loki in Jötunheimr, where Loki was pitted against Logi in an eating contest.
 The contestants appeared to be equal in speed at eating meat from the bone, but Logi also consumed the bones and even the wooden trencher in which the meat was placed showing off his might. Útgarða-Loki afterwards explained that Logi was really wildfire itself.